RaineyMisty/PittCS1652-Project3-RaineyMisty/README.md

-Not complete the project
-I'm trying to write a better code
-This version is to avoid no submit
+This version is complete with `lsa` method.
-I'll upload a new version tomorrow

 ## Logic when receiving packet